crazyBaboon/mcalc/README.md

 At the moment it only does integer calculations.
 And with very basic parsing for now (no support for brackets).
-It runs only on **Unix-like** systems, although I plan to release a version for **MS Windows**.
+It runs only on **Unix-like** systems, but if there are requests for it, I could release a version for **MS Windows**.

+## Try calculating the largest prime number known:

 Try calculating the largest prime number with it. https://en.wikipedia.org/wiki/Largest_known_prime_number